 1. Do put your recipient in mind.

-Before you begin writing, first identify who your audience will be to determine the appropriate language to use.
+Before you begin writing, you must first identify your audience to determine the appropriate language to use.
 If you wish to discuss a technical subject to a non-technical recipient, you may want to avoid using industry-specific terms that the average person may not be familiar with.
 Try putting yourself in the shoes of your audience to figure out the best way to convey your message.
 That way, you can explain technical concepts and other complicated ideas more explicitly for your readers to relate.

 2. Do keep writing clear and concise.